It’s never been easier to make extra money on your own time and on your own terms.

 DiversyFund is open to non-accredited investors with a minimum investment of just $500.

-Accredited investors can make short-term rehab loans with property as collateral on the fast-growing PeerStreet platform.
+You can make short-term rehab loans with property as collateral on the fast-growing Groundfloor and PeerStreet platforms.
 Interest rates are typically 7-10%.
+Groundfloor has just $10 minimums and is open to non-accredited investors.

 Rental real estate is one of the oldest side hustles in the books, and is still viable today.